nathanhoad/godot_dialogue_manager/docs/API.md

 #### `func skip_typing() -> void`

 Stop typing out the text and jump right to the end.
-Automatically called when skip_action is pressed.
+This will emit `skipped_typing`.